Dinesh2301-coder/Ninja-Notes/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it.

 ---
+### **Credits**
+Images and icons used in this application are taken from flaticon.com.
+Content and images belong to their respective owners.
+The phrase in the footer "All Rights Reserved" is just for educational and fun purposes and does not imply any definite meaning.

+---

 ### **Future Enhancements**
 - Add search functionality to quickly find notes.